fhsinchy/rmbyext/README.md

 # Remove by Extension

 I often have to remove hundreds of unnecessary files of same extension from my directories.
-What this program does is, it can take file extensions as command-line argument and remove all files of given extensions recursively.
+What this program does is, it takes file extensions as command-line argument and removes all files of given extensions recursively.

 ## Instructions
 If you have `$GOPATH` setup on your computer then just clone the repo in your `src` folder.
 Build the code with `go build` or to run the tests execute `go test`.
 You can use the binary to remove files of given extension.
 The generic command would be